Undeclared, or undecided, students may feel unsure for a variety of reasons about choosing an academic major at Pitt-Johnstown.

 Delaying the choice of a specialized course of study will allow you some flexibility to explore programs and disciplines.
 However, you should become active and engaged in this exploration process.
 Taking various courses to determine interest and aptitude for a discipline is a good place to start, but it is not enough.
 Pitt-Johnstown offers more than 40 different majors; yet, most incoming students can name only a small handful.
 Your advisor, as well as Real World Career Services staff, can help you explore majors and careers and choose classes that represent broader disciplines.
 Ideally, your eventual choice will match your talents, passions, and aspirations.
 While your academic advisor will help guide you, it is up to you to take charge of the exploration process.
 You are allowing yourself the time to make an informed decision, so be sure to take advantage of it.
 Be sure that you are moving forward.
 Most students should be moving into a major by the fall semester of the sophomore year.

 Before declaring your major, it is always a good idea to discuss your plans with your academic advisor.
 To declare a major, visit the appropriate division office.
-For example, if you want to declare pre-business, visit the Social Sciences Division office in Krebs Hall.
-You'll complete a Major Change Request form and will be assigned a new academic advisor.
+For example, if you want to declare pre-business, visit the Business and Enterprise Division office in 101 Biddle Hall.
+You will complete a Major Change Request form and you will be assigned a new academic advisor.
 See: Academic Divisions

 Through the ASC Undeclared advising experience, you will: